 If you do not press any buttons, the display adjustment program times out (you can adjust this time -- up to 12 seconds) and hides the menu options.
 You can press the Menu button at any time to display the options again.

-Pressing Menu will pull up the On Screen Display (OSD) menus, as shown below.
+Pressing Menu will pull up the On Screen Display (OSD) menus to control the Picture, Color, Display, OSD Settings, and Setup, as shown below.